kitnato/neverquest/README.md

 ### Ailments

 Negative status effects that dampen the character or monster.
-For the character, they may be treated by [potions](#potions) and other items.
+For the character, they may be treated by [potions](#potions).

 #### Bleeding